coreos/etcd-operator/README.md

 example-etcd-cluster-0002      1/1       Running   0          14s
 ```

-The container image version should be 3.0.16:
+The container image version should be 3.1.10:

 ```
 $ kubectl get pod example-etcd-cluster-0000 -o yaml | grep "image:" | uniq
-    image: quay.io/coreos/etcd:v3.0.16
+    image: quay.io/coreos/etcd:v3.1.10
 ```

-Now modify the file `3.0-etcd-cluster.yaml` and change the `version` from 3.0.16 to 3.1.8:
+Now modify the file `upgrade-example` and change the `version` from 3.1.10 to 3.2.10:

 ```
-$ cat 3.0-etcd-cluster.yaml
+$ cat upgrade-example
 apiVersion: "etcd.database.coreos.com/v1beta2"
 kind: "EtcdCluster"
 metadata:
   name: "example-etcd-cluster"
 spec:
   size: 3
-  version: "3.1.8"
+  version: "3.2.10"
 ```

 Apply the version change to the cluster CR:

 ```
-$ kubectl apply -f 3.0-etcd-cluster.yaml
+$ kubectl apply -f upgrade-example
 ```

 Wait ~30 seconds.
-The container image version should be updated to v3.1.8:
+The container image version should be updated to v3.2.10:

 ```
 $ kubectl get pod example-etcd-cluster-0000 -o yaml | grep "image:" | uniq
-    image: quay.io/coreos/etcd:v3.1.8
+    image: gcr.io/etcd-development/etcd:v3.2.10
 ```

 Check the other two pods and you should see the same result.